Chouffe/chouffe.github.com/_posts/2019-03-01-mxnet-made-simple-symbol-api.markdown

 ### Computation Graph and Symbols

 A Neural Network is a description of a computation to perform.
 Multiply this weight matrix with this input vector, perform an activation function, and so on.
-Mxnet gives us the tools to express these operations as a Graph of Computations.
+MXNet gives us the tools to express these operations as a Graph of Computations.

 Below is an example of a simple computation graph.
 It describes what `E` is in terms of **operations** and **dependencies**.